 - the expatriate must exercise a managerial function

-- the expatriate must demonstrate that he/she has kept the centre of his/her economic interests outside of Belgium.
+- the expatriate must demonstrate that he/she has kept the center of his/her economic interests outside of Belgium.

-There is generally a requirement for the expatriate’s employer to deduct Belgian withholding taxes from the assessable employment income.
+There is principally a requirement for the expatriate’s employer to deduct Belgian withholding taxes from the assessable employment income.
 The amount of withholding taxes is determined according to specific tables provided by the tax administration.
-The employer can deviate from these tables and directly implement the tax benefits of the special tax status by reducing the amount withheld.
+The employer can deviate from these tables directly implementing the tax benefits of the special tax status by reducing the amount of withholding tax withheld.

 Where income has been subject to tax twice (in Belgium and a foreign jurisdiction) expatriates who are Belgian tax residents may be granted relief by the Belgian tax authorities where provided for in the relevant double taxation treaty or relevant internal tax legislation.